DevExpress/devextreme-documentation/concepts/05 UI Components/Autocomplete/00 Getting Started with Autocomplete/05 Create Autocomplete and Bind It to Data.md

 - [dataSource](/Documentation/ApiReference/UI_Components/dxAutocomplete/Configuration/#dataSource)
 Accepts a local data array, [DataSource](/Documentation/ApiReference/Data_Layer/DataSource/) object, or DevExtreme data store.

 If the data source contains objects, you should specify the [valueExpr](/Documentation/ApiReference/UI_Components/dxAutocomplete/Configuration/#valueExpr) property.
-It accepts a data field name that uniquely identifies each data object.
+It accepts the name of the data field that uniquely identifies each data object.

-The code below specifies the [dataSource](/Documentation/ApiReference/UI_Components/dxAutocomplete/Configuration/#dataSource) as an array and sets [valueExpr](Documentation/ApiReference/UI_Components/dxAutocomplete/Configuration/#valueExpr) to `Subject`.
+The code example below specifies the [dataSource](/Documentation/ApiReference/UI_Components/dxAutocomplete/Configuration/#dataSource) as an array and sets [valueExpr](Documentation/ApiReference/UI_Components/dxAutocomplete/Configuration/#valueExpr) to `Subject`.

 ---
 ##### jQuery